Centimeter to Wa Converter

 Not for professional use.
 Results should be verified before use in any critical application.
 View our Terms of Service for more information.

-The centimeter is a unit of length in the metric system equal to one-hundredth of a meter (1/100 m).
-It is commonly used for smaller everyday measurements.
+The centimeter (symbol: cm) is a unit of length equal to exactly one-hundredth of a meter (1/100 m or 0.01 m).
+It's also equal to exactly 10 millimeters.

 The Wa (วา) is a traditional Thai unit of length.
 It is legally defined in relation to the metric system as exactly 2 meters.